 What to do when a co-worker lies to your boss about you?

 When faced with the situation where a co-worker has lied to your boss about you, it’s crucial to approach the matter with tact and diplomacy.
-Here are some steps you can take:
+Your communication style and modifiers are important here.
+These are some steps you can take:

 - Stay Calm and Gather Information: Before reacting, take a moment to collect your thoughts and gather evidence that disproves the false accusations.
 This could include emails, documents, or witnesses who can corroborate your version of events.